Healthy Eating Tips

 - Dairy — 3 cups (fat-free or low-fat)

 - Protein foods — 5 to 6½ ounces

 3. Pick Easy to Chew Food

 Getting older often means that our teeth and gums change, which makes it more difficult to chew.
 Pick softer foods to eat such as cooked or canned tuna, chicken, soups, vegetables, and fruit.
 That way you can comfortably eat and won’t miss out on vital nutrients.

 If your food doesn’t taste like it used to, you aren’t alone.
 An aspect of getting older is our taste and sense of smell changes.
 Some medicines can also affect how food tastes.
 To make food less bland, try new seasonings like lemon juice, vinegar, herbs, and other spices you haven’t tried.
 Just beware of adding more salt!

 Foodborne illness is a serious threat.
 It can lead to prolonged illness, hospitalization, and in some instances, death.
 As a preventative measure, thoroughly cook all meats, poultry, shellfish, eggs, and sprouts.
 Throw out any food that might be past its “best by” date or that may not be safe to consume.

 Other than food, the only other way to get the proper nutrients is to take dietary supplements.
 These supplements will fill in any nutritional gaps you may have in your diet.
 Talk to your doctor about which vitamins and supplements you may need.

-To schedule a telehealth appointment with Melanie Wilder click here, or to schedule an in-office visit text Legacy Medical Village at (469) 382-3807.
+To schedule a telehealth appointment with Melanie Wilder click here, or to schedule an in-office visit text West Plano Medical Village at (469) 382-4891.